Euricom/training-workshop-JS-VUE-2017Q1/slides/vuejs.md

 See './exercise/vuejs' for a simple solution

-See [https://github.com/javisperez/vuetranslate](https://github.com/javisperez/vuetranslate) for a full solution.
+See [https://github.com/javisperez/vuetranslate](https://github.com/javisperez/vuetranslate) for a solution.

 ---